Anthony-Hackman/CS330-CompGraphicVisualization/README.md

 # CS330-CompGraphicVisualization

+Anthony Hackman

 ## OpenGL, C++

+2025 C-5 (Sep - Oct)

-### Portfolio item from Fall 2025 CS330 Comp.
+Portfolio item from CS330 Comp.
 Graphic and Visualization.
 This project is a rendered 3D Scene, built with OpenGL, and utilizing C++

 ### How do I approach designing software?